Welcome to the home of the Barbour County WVGenWeb project. You will

 find queries, lists of published resources, links to other genealogy sites and other items of

 interest to Barbour County genealogy researchers.
-In 2012 this page will celebrate its 16th year on the WWW!
+In 2015 this page celebrates its 19th year on the WWW!
 It will be updated and expanded as I find more to include so please come back often and participate by sharing your knowledge with us.

 We are part of the USGenWeb